 Furthermore, wilderness medicine can fulfill one’s desire for involvement at the academic, community, national, and even international level.
 While all physicians serve their community by providing medical care, those trained in wilderness medicine are able to extend their skills to ski clinics, marathons and ultramarathons, and search and rescue efforts.
 At the national and international levels, wilderness medicine physicians are well-prepared to provide care after natural disasters.
 Still others support scientific discovery by providing care to researchers collecting data in austere environments, like the Amazon or Antarctica.
 If you are looking for “something bigger” in your life, consider wilderness medicine.

 Career options after fellowship

 There are many paths to take after fellowship.
 Some physicians become involved with EMS, serving as medical directors for search and rescue teams, or training medics in the National Park Service program.
 Others volunteer as medical officers for disaster relief efforts on the local, national, and international scale.
-Wilderness medicine trained physicians provide medical care at races and ultramarathons, and on expeditions.
+Wilderness-medicine-trained physicians provide medical care at races and ultramarathons, and on expeditions.
 There are many opportunities to become involved in education, including serving as a fellowship director, establishing and/or directing wilderness medicine student electives, and teaching training courses such as Advanced Wilderness Life Support (AWLS).
-Others contribute to the field through research on a variety of topics, including high altitude medicine, hypothermia, ultramarathon physiology, and effects of climate change on human health.
-Some physicians are able to devote the entirety of their careers to wilderness medicine, while others work full time in the emergency room and participate in wilderness medicine activities in their free time.
+Others contribute to the field through research on a variety of topics, including high-altitude medicine, hypothermia, ultramarathon physiology, and effects of climate change on human health.
+Some physicians are able to devote the entirety of their careers to wilderness medicine, while others work full time in the ED and participate in wilderness medicine activities in their free time.

 Splitting time between departments